Apr 25, 2024

 Trichotillomania, characterized by hair pulling, can cause hair loss and negatively impact mental health.

+Choosing the right haircut can help manage trichotillomania effectively by minimizing the visibility of bald spots and providing a sense of control.
 Layered Bob, textured pixie cut, shoulder-length with bangs, short and tapered, long layers, buzz cut, and undercut are some of the best haircuts for managing trichotillomania.

-• Styling tips such as using accessories to distract and cover, using products that minimize hair pulling, and techniques for reducing scalp visibility can also help manage trichotillomania-affected hair.
+Styling tips such as using accessories to distract and cover, using products that minimize hair pulling, and techniques for reducing scalp visibility can also help manage trichotillomania-affected hair.
+It is important to understand trichotillomania and its psychological aspects, the role of haircuts in management, and the importance of a supportive hair stylist.

 Best Haircut for Trichotillomania